Sequoia/sequoia.github.com/_content/posts/minimum-proposal-stage-npm-part-2.md

 "lowest-proposal-stage" : 2
 ```

-Upon attempting to install Aurelia, npm warns you that the library's `lowest-proposal-stage` is lower than your `minimum-proposal-stage`.
-Basically: "hey!!
-You're about to install a library with features language more experimental than you might be comfortable with!"
+Upon attempting to install Aurelia, npm would warn you that the library's `lowest-proposal-stage` is lower than your `minimum-proposal-stage`.
+Basically: "hey!
+You're about to install a library with language features more experimental than you might be comfortable with!"

 ### Pros